Broad-headed Skink

-Similar Species: Females and juveniles easily confused with Common Five-lined Skink and Southeastern Five-lined Skink; positive identification can only be assured by examination of the scales.
-Common Five-lined Skinks have 4 labial scales (along the upper lip between the nose and eye) and Southeastern Five-lined Skinks do not have enlarged middle row of scales under the tail.
+Similar Species: Females and juveniles are easily confused with Common Five-lined Skink and Southeastern Five-lined Skink; positive identification can only be assured by examination of the scales.
+Common Five-lined Skinks have 4 labial scales (along the upper lip between the nose and eye), and Southeastern Five-lined Skinks do not have an enlarged middle row of scales under the tail.

 Habitat: Prefers moist woodlands and edges of wood lots.
 Found on stumps, logs, fences, old farm buildings, and in trees.